 Alexander didn’t know how to check the FCA register, which lists all legitimate companies, and acted quickly when he was told it was a limited-time deal.

 When he agreed to invest, Alexander was sent official-looking documents and mainly communicated with the scammers via email.

 Over the course of a week, he invested £60,000 via three separate transactions (£20,000 each) to a Barclays bank account.

 Before he transferred the money each time, Alexander only recalls Halifax asking whether the details were correct.

-At the end of March, Alexander called the scammers when he didn’t receive any interest – they claimed the delay was due to the Coronavirus pandemic, adding he would receive interest in April.
+At the end of March 2020, Alexander called the scammers when he didn’t receive any interest – they claimed the delay was due to the COVID-19 pandemic, adding he would receive interest in April.

-Alexander said it wasn't until mid-April that Alexander realised that he was the victim of a scam when Halifax called him after being alerted by Barclays that the account ‘didn’t exist.’
+Alexander said it wasn't until mid-April that he realised that he was the victim of a scam when Halifax called him after being alerted by Barclays that the account ‘didn’t exist.’